amankumar4real/amankumar4real/README.md

 **amankumar4real/amankumar4real** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+Aspiring Full Stack Web Developer.
+I am a full time coder moulded and shaped by Masai School.
+With time coding has become a huge part of my life and I am determined to push relevant codes on github everyday.
+I love to take on new projects and learn new things as it satisfies me.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...